Alliances between France and indigenous North Americans

-The Franco-Indigenous Alliance was an alliance between North American indigenous nations and the French, centered on the Great Lakes and the Illinois country during the French and Indian War (1754–1763).
-The alliance involved French settlers on the one side, and indigenous peoples such as the Abenaki, Odawa, Menominee, Winnebago, Mississauga, Illinois, Sioux, Huron, Petun, and Potawatomi on the other.
+France and various North American indigenous nations established alliances during the French and Indian War (1754–1763).
+The alliance involved French settlers on the one side, and indigenous peoples living in the area of the Great Lakes and the Illinois country such as the Abenaki, Odawa, Menominee, Winnebago, Mississauga, Illinois, Sioux, Huron, Petun, and Potawatomi on the other.
 It allowed the French and the natives to form a haven in the middle-Ohio valley before the open conflict between the European powers erupted.

 Background

 France had a long presence in Northern America, starting with the establishment of New France in 1534.
 Acculturation and conversion were promoted, especially through the activities of the Jesuit missions in North America.
 But unlike the other colonial powers, France, under the guidance of Louis XIII and Cardinal Richelieu, encouraged a peaceful coexistence in New France between Natives and Colonists.
 Indigenous persons, converted to Catholicism, were considered as "natural Frenchmen" by the Ordonnance of 1627:

 According to the 19th-century historian Francis Parkman:

 In many instance, French officials adopted Indian habits in order to gain their support.
-The French government officials and tribal sovereignty had an exchange program between Native children and French children that helped build diplomacy among the two groups, known as "metis".
+The French government officials and tribal sovereignty had an exchange program between Native children and French children that helped build diplomacy among the two groups, known as "métis".
 The Baron de Saint-Castin was adopted by an Abenaki tribe and married a native girl.
 Governor Frontenac danced and sang war songs at an Indian council, while Daniel Liénard de Beaujeu fought bare-chested and covered with war paints at the battle against Braddock.
 Natives also adopted French habits, like chief Kondiaronk who wanted to be buried in his uniform of captain or Kateri Tekakwitha who became a Catholic Saint.

 French settlers and natives were allied in every conflict preceding the Seven Years' War: Father Rale's War, King George's War, Father Le Loutre's War.
 Intermarriages were also frequent in New France, giving rise to the Métis people.